deepfakes/faceswap-playground/README.md

 ## Notice: This Repo is now in Read Only mode.
+Information here is likely to be increasingly outdated.
 Discussion about Faceswap usage should be redirected to our Forums at https://www.faceswap.dev

 # faceswap-playground